Home

 Capsule Review: Aaero

 A rhythm game combining tube racer and rail shooter gameplay.
 Use the left stick to maneuver an auto-flying ship - often to follow a rail that represents a song’s vocal track or equivalent, sometimes to avoid hazards.
 Use the right stick to aim a lock-on reticle and fire with the right trigger - usually at enemies, sometimes at bonus targets within the environment.
+Each song is a distinct level with its own path and obstacles.

 Read more...